m4hassan/sketch-synth/README.md

 ## Overview

-**Sketch-Synth** is a web application that allows users to generate hyper-realistic portraits from hand-drawn sketches, including forensic sketches.
-Utilizing a powerful AI model through the StableDiffusion API, Sketch-Synth provides a seamless and effective solution for creating high-quality images from simple sketches.
+**Sketch-Synth** is a web application that allows users to generate hyper-realistic portraits from hand-drawn sketches.
+Utilizing a StableDiffusion model through the ModelsLab API, Sketch-Synth provides a seamless and effective solution for creating high-quality images from simple sketches.

 ## Features